signalfx/integrations/gateway/README.md

         "ListenPath": "/write"
     }

-...and then add the following to your prometheus.yml:
+Add the following to your prometheus.yml:

     remote_write:
       - url: "http://hostname:12003/write"

-If you want something different than the default endpoint of "/write" you can specify it with "ListenPath".
+If you want something different than the default endpoint of "/write", you can specify it with "ListenPath".
 An alternative example config:

     {